Alfio Basile: Managerial career

+Basile led Argentina through the 2007 Copa América, which would be Lionel Messi's debut in the tournament.
+Argentina won all three games in the group stage, beating the United States, Colombia and Paraguay.
+After convincing victories over Peru and Mexico in the quarter-final and semi-final, respectively, they were favorites to beat Brazil in the final, but were defeated 3–0.

-On 16 October 2008, amidst the controversy over the historic defeat that Argentina suffered against Chile in the World Cup qualifiers, Basile tendered his resignation.
+On 16 October 2008, amidst the controversy over the historic defeat that Argentina suffered against Chile in the World Cup qualifiers, the first time they had lost to Chile in 35 years, Basile tendered his resignation.
 This eventually paved the road to the appointment of Diego Maradona as national team coach.

 As a coach, Basile had in total two tenures at the helm of the Argentina national football team, 1991–1994 and 2006–2008.

 On 1 July 2009, Basile returned to Boca Juniors after three years, replacing Carlos Ischia.
 But after a series of bad results, especially the failure to qualify for the Copa Libertadores 2010 and a crushing 3–1 defeat to archrivals River Plate during a summer tournament at Mar del Plata, he resigned on 21 January 2010.

 On 26 December 2011, Basile returned to Racing Club for his fourth spell as their coach, taking over from Diego Simeone.
 One year later, he resigned after a confusing incident in the Estadio Libertadores de América's change room, with Racing forward Teo Gutiérrez being accused of pointing a gun at a teammate.

 Since his departure from Racing, Basile has not managed any team, stating he is "retired" from the activity.
 Basile has occasionally appeared in some interviews and the TV show Buenos Muchachos (Good Guys) where he participated along with fellow Héctor Veira and singer Cacho Castaña.

 In 2019, Basile offered to manage Flat Earth FC, a Spanish amateur team based around the idea that the Earth is flat.
 He said that he agreed with club president Javi Poves's views on the subject.